-A grantee agency used Financial Assistance for Victims Program funds to provide training events for law enforcement in a non-tribal area.
+A grantee agency used Tribal Financial Assistance Program funds to provide training events for law enforcement in a non-Tribal area.
 Police from a nearby reservation attend a training event.
-This training did not address tribal codes, nor was there an intention to specifically train tribal police, even though they are welcome to attend the training.
-Select "no" because the grant does not specifically address or focus on tribal populations, even though tribal populations are welcome to attend Financial Assistance for Victims Program-funded activities offered.
+This training did not address Tribal codes, nor was there an intention to specifically train Tribal police, even though they are welcome to attend the training.
+Select "no" because the grant does not specifically address or focus on Tribal populations, even though Tribal populations are welcome to attend Tribal Financial Assistance Program-funded activities offered.